 represents Keep in mind your returns reflect the mix of investments and risk level of your gains and account.
-When assessing your returns, consider your investment goals, the losses of an amount of risk you're comfortable with, and the value of the advice and investment services you receive.
+When assessing your returns, consider your investment goals, the losses of an amount of risk you're comfortable with, and the value of the advice and services you receive.

-over a specified period of time, including realized and unrealized capital gains and losses plus income, expressed as a percentage.
+investment over а specified period of time, including realized and unrealized capital gains losses and plus income, expressed as percentage.